mattiasnordin/Regression/data/documentation/eng/star.md

 **Description**: A cross-section of data on pupils that were included in the Tennessee's Student Teacher Achievement Ratio (STAR) project.

 **Source**: Data come from the Harvard Dataverse (https://dataverse.harvard.edu/dataset.xhtml?persistentId=hdl:1902.1/10766).
-Data have been processed by the R package author and only an excerpt of the data are used.
+Data have been processed and only an excerpt of the data are used.
 The provider of the raw data does not bear any responsibility for the final data.

 **Variable list**: